Electioneering and Politically Motivated Communications

 - used as classroom teaching aids on condition that support for an individual candidate or political party is not solicited; and

-- posted and distributed regarding school board elections as directed by the Superintendent of Schools and in accordance with Section 1 above.
+- posted and distributed when specific to school board elections, as directed by the Superintendent of Schools and in accordance with this policy.

 - posted or distributed regarding candidates for school board elections on condition that all candidates are treated equally and may not solicit or imply support for any individual candidate or slate of candidates.